jamescherti/outline-indent.el/README.md

 ## Installation

-### Install using straight

-To install the `outline-indent` using `straight.el`:

-1. If you haven't already done so, [add the straight.el bootstrap code](https://github.com/radian-software/straight.el?tab=readme-ov-file#getting-started) to your init file.

-2. Add the following code to your Emacs init file:
+To install the `outline-indent`, add the following code to your Emacs init file:
 ```
 (use-package outline-indent
   :ensure t
-  :straight (outline-indent
-             :type git
-             :host github
-             :repo "jamescherti/outline-indent.el")
   :custom
   (outline-indent-ellipsis " ▼ "))
 ```